-Ontario Nealth Quality Ontario ROVEMENT PROJECT CHARTER WORKSHEET Project Title: Team Leader: Executive Sponsor: Change Ideas (What can we try that will result in an improvement?)
-Team Members: Name: Position and Organization or Site Residents Who Will Benefit: Types of Clinical and Administrative Staff, Suppliers, etc. Involved: Business Case (Are LTC home and/or health system costs reduced by addressing the problem?)
-Problem/Opportunity Statement (What's wr ong with quality?)
-Link to LTC Organizational Strategy Aim Statement (What are we trying to accord nplish?
+Ontario Nealth Quality Ontario IEMENT PROJECT CHARTER WORKSHEET Project Title: Team Leader: Team Members: Executive Sponsor: Position and Organization or Department Change Ideas (What can we try that will result in an improvement?)
+Name: Patients/Clients/Family Who Will Benefit: Types of Clinical and Administrative Staff, Suppliers, etc. Involved: Business Case (Are health system costs reduced by addressing the problem?)
+Problem/Opportunity Statement (What's wrong with quality?)
+Link to Organizational Strategy Aim Statement (What are we trying to accomplie h?
 Numerical target for improvement, over what time?)
-Term of Project (Start and Stop Dates): Project Budget: Measures (How will we know if we are imp roving?)
-Anticipated Milestones: Outcome Measures Process Measures Balancing Measures Estimated Time Required for Staff Participation:
+Term of Project (Start and Stop Dates): Project Budget: Measures (How will we know if we are improvin ιġĵ Anticipated Milestones: Outcome Measures Estimated Time Required for Staff Participation: Balancing Measures